The Types of Relationship Patterns and Circles of Trust: Complete Classification and Characteristics

 Editorial review Editorial review based on psychology, self-knowledge, and health communication criteria.

 The dimension of Relationship Patterns and Circles of Trust is widely studied in contemporary psychology.
-Developmental evidence suggests that this pattern solidifies during early attachment experiences and constructs the biological filter through which we interpret social security, threat, and relational bonds.
+Research suggests that this pattern solidifies during early experiences and constructs the filter through which we interpret the world, our relationships, and our sense of internal safety.

 This article is part of our personality cluster.
 For a comprehensive, unified view of this pattern, we highly recommend reading our Complete Guide to Relationship Patterns and Circles of Trust.